Padres fire manger Jayce Tingler after second-half collapse

 Tingler was 116-106 overall in two seasons.

+Tingler’s predecessor, Andy Green, didn’t have previous big league managerial experience, either, although he managed four seasons in Arizona’s farm system before spending one year as big league third-base coach.

+“I trust A.J. to get this thing right this time but I’m not going to demand that it has to fit a checklist item,” Seidler said.
+“We’re going to find the right human being to be our manager and he’s going to lead us to great things next year and for years to come.”

-Tingler guided the Padres to a 37-23 record in the pandemic-shortened 2020 season and their first playoff appearance in 13 years.
+Tingler guided the Padres to a 37-23 record in 2020 and their first playoff appearance in 13 years.
 They beat the St. Louis Cardinals in a wild-card series before being swept in the division series by the eventual World Series champion Los Angeles Dodgers.

 Although Tatis remains one of the frontrunners for NL MVP, he was bothered by a recurring left shoulder injury and was even moved to the outfield for a time in an attempt to lessen his exposure to injury.